Paracetamol vs ibuprofen: Is there a difference?

 What is paracetamol?

-Paracetamol has been used to relieve pain and fever in Australia since the 1950s.
-Scientists believe paracetamol reduces pain signals in the brain, but they still don’t fully understand how it works.
+Paracetamol, opens in a new tab has been used to relieve pain and fever in Australia since the 1950s.
+Scientists believe paracetamol reduces pain signals, opens in a new tab in the brain, but they still don’t fully understand how it works.

 Hamish says paracetamol is safe and well-tolerated by people of all ages when used in recommended doses.
-It’s available in tablet, capsule, oral powder or oral liquid form
+It’s available in tablet, capsule, oral powder or oral liquid form, opens in a new tab.

 What is ibuprofen?